Improvised artillery in the Syrian civil war: Jahannam (Hell) Cannon

 The cannon barrel is about 3 feet long, mounted on wheels and towed.
 It is muzzle loaded.
-Explosive powder such as ammonium nitrate is first dropped into the muzzle and tamped with a wooden stick.
+An explosive such as ANFO is first dropped into the muzzle and tamped with a wooden stick.

 The projectile is a re-purposed gas cylinder filled with explosives and shrapnel (the payload).
 Welded to the payload is about a 2-foot metal tube (the tail) about the same circumference as the cannon's muzzle.
 The full length of the tail is inserted into the muzzle, forming a tight seal inside the cannon.
 The payload remains outside the muzzle but still attached to the tail now inside the cannon.
 When the cannon is fired, the force of the explosion takes the path of least resistance pushing the projectile towards the target at high velocity.
 Flight stabilizing fins which are part of the tail ensemble ensure the cylinder doesn't tumble.

 The projectile weighs up to about 88 pounds with three quarters of the weight as explosives.
 The projectile reportedly has a range of 1.5 kilometers.

-There are believed to be 20 such cannons as of December 2014.
+There were believed to be 20 such cannons around December 2014.

 Unnamed variation #1

-An (as yet) unnamed variation uses a projectile similar to the hell cannon (a blue gas cylinder) but the tail fins form a flat base.
+An unnamed variation uses a projectile similar to the hell cannon (a blue gas cylinder) but the tail fins form a flat base.
 The entire projectile is inserted into a larger diameter cannon, which is the maximum diameter of the projectile.